albertocarcache/SQL-Learning-Journey-Udemy/README.md

 # 🛢️ SQL Learning Journey - Udemy

 Welcome to my learning repository!
-This project compiles the code, exercises, and programs developed throughout my journey of learning SQL from scratch, based on a specialized course on Udemy.
+This project compiles the code, exercises, and queries developed throughout my journey of learning SQL from scratch, based on a specialized course on Udemy.

 The goal of this repository is to consolidate SQL fundamentals and serve as evidence of the practical application of data analysis and business intelligence (BI) skills.